 SIMPLY ExAM also offers access to members forums where students can ask questions and get answered by other members, share notes, and form study groups.

 Time management is key!
 I cannot reiterate how important is to properly manage your time.

-Spend 1 minute once you get the booklet to review it and appendices, do a fast calculation to see how much time for each question is appropriate.
+Spend 1 minute once you start the exam to review it and its appendices, do a fast calculation to see how much time for each question is appropriate.

-The number of questions varies per section and per year, but the types are as stated below:
+The number of questions varies per section and year, but the types are as stated below: